bgoonz/docs-collection/google-chrome/native-client/pepper_beta/c/union_p_p___var_value.md

 If `type` is `PP_VARTYPE_STRING`, `PP_VARTYPE_OBJECT`, `PP_VARTYPE_ARRAY`, `PP_VARTYPE_DICTIONARY`, `PP_VARTYPE_ARRAY_BUFFER`, or `PP_VARTYPE_RESOURCE`, `as_id` represents the value of this `PP_Var` as an opaque handle assigned by the browser.

-This handle is guaranteed never to be 0, so a module can initialize this ID to 0 to indicate a "NULL handle."
+This handle is guaranteed never to be 0, so a module can initialize this ID to 0 to indicate a “NULL handle.”

 <span id="a74da1e2b62153f138ae49147842f6d2c" class="anchor" style="margin: 0;"></span>